BashPH/lazy-django-project-starter/README.md

 # Lazy Django Project Starter

-### Lazy Django Project starter is a small project for creating a new django project in Ubuntu.
+### Lazy Django Project starter is a small project for creating a new django project with docker and postgres in Ubuntu automatically.

 To start, make sure you have git and docker installed, then clone this repository